Last updated: 6/12/2025

 The 17q21.31 microdeletion syndrome was discovered in 2006 by three independent research groups.
 In 2012, it was established that KANSL1 was the causative gene for KdVS.
 The syndrome is named after Dutch geneticists David A. Koolen and Bert B. A. de Vries, who helped discover the syndrome in 2006 and the KANSL1 gene in 2012.

 KdVS is associated with a broad spectrum of symptoms that vary greatly from person to person.
 Some individuals are more affected than others and an individual with KdVS will not have all the symptoms mentioned in this section.
-For instance, most will learn to speak at a later age, while some may not speak at all.
+For instance, most will learn to speak at a later age, but some may not speak at all.

 KdVS is caused by a deletion of a small part of chromosome 17 or by a change (pathogenic variant) in the KANSL1 gene.
-Chromosomes are the carriers of the genetic information and are important for directing and regulating all processes in the body.
-The part of chromosome 17 that is missing in many people with KdVS is denoted by โq21.31โ.
-The missing portion of the hereditary material is called a โdeletionโ.
-Because this small deletion is not visible with older techniques, the syndrome was first known as a โ17q21.31 microdeletionโ.
-Until 2012, KdVS was called the 17q21.31 microdeletion syndrome, but in 2012 it was discovered that variants in the KANSL1 gene (one of the genes in the 17q21.31 region) can lead to the KdVS.
-This is the reason the condition was renamed.
-There is no relationship between the size of the deletion and the degree of symptoms.
-Furthermore, there is no clinical difference between persons with a 17q21.31 deletion and a KANSL1 pathogenic variant.
+Chromosomes are the carriers of genetic information and are important for directing and regulating all processes in the body.
+The part of the long arm (q) of the chromosome 17 that is missing in many people with KdVS is denoted by “q21.31”.
+The missing portion of the hereditary material is called a “deletion”.

 Treatment